 An important part of our village experience is the vast array of social opportunities.
-You can take part in our walking club or cycling club, join an AHA bridge game, or attend a Sunday afternoon “Conversations” event that features a special guest speaker and is hosted in a member’s home.
-And, there are AHA affinity groups like our history club and opera club.
+You can take part in our walking club or cycling club, join an AHA “game day,” or attend a Sunday afternoon “Conversations” event that features a special guest speaker and is hosted in a member’s home.
+And, there are AHA affinity groups including 2 book clubs and 3 current event discussion groups.
 If you enjoy trying different restaurants around town, join us for our monthly lunch and/or dinner.
-You’ll find happy hours, ladies’ night out, and much more.
+You’ll find happy hours, ladies’ and men’s night out, and much more.
 In fact, many folks don’t need the practical support that we provide but enjoy our many social opportunities so they choose to be an AHA Associate Member.

 AHA officially opened its doors on April 15, 2011, though the work began several years prior when a group of Alexandrians saw the need to give our older neighbors non-medical support so they could “age in community” in this city where they’ve established roots.
 These early organizers met with leaders of public and private organizations, community groups, and individuals living in Alexandria to determine which services were already available and which services were needed.
 These stakeholders were unanimous in expressing a need for AHA in the City of Alexandria.

 This is a model that has worked in many other cities across the country—the first being “Beacon Hill Village” in Boston, which began in 2002.
-Today, across the country, there are 210 “villages” like us in operation plus 70 in various stages of development.
-In the Washington DC metro area alone, there are 30+ villages!
+Today, across the country, there are more than 300 “villages” like us in operation and many more in various stages of development.
+In the Washington DC metro area alone, there are 70+ villages!
 We’re proud to join with Senior Services of Alexandria, the city’s Dept. of Aging and Adult Services, the city’s Commission on Aging, and other individuals and businesses committed to making Alexandria a great place to “age in community.”